 The alternative is to CHANGE or to be CHANGED!

-The key question is how do organizations measure the critical issues that affect their performance and productivity?
-Do you consider the surveys and complaints to be revealing and reliable enough about the current situation?
+The key question is how organizations measure the critical issues that affect their performance and productivity.
+Do you consider the surveys and complaints revealing and reliable enough about the current situation?

 ETC Performance consulting is a practice that evolved from the application of ETC Solution Interviews.
-It is performed by ETC Partners, who use an Emotional data driven-thinking approach (EMOTIONAL Fingerprint®) to resolve workplace critical problems to increase profitability.
+It is performed by ETC Partners, who use an Emotionally data driven-thinking approach (EMOTIONAL Fingerprint™) to resolve workplace critical problems to increase profitability.

 Performance consulting acknowledges that there are Critical Issues that affect employee performance.
-The Predictive Models plus Cultural Risk help to build knowledge, best practices, by correlating metrics and other environmental factors that may degrade one’s performance.
+The Predictive Models plus Cultural Risk help to build knowledge and best practices by correlating metrics and other environmental factors that may degrade one’s performance.

 Security & Compliance

 The best way to solve a problem is to create awareness and diagnose the severity!

 a.
 Define Critical Issues to Observe, Diagnose, and improve (Scope & Approach).

 b.
 Conceptualize Questions to track critical issues over time.